zivomri/evidence-training/README.md

 In this step we will configur the missing evidences so the workflow can path the policy validation.

-1. Uncomment the `Approve release-bundle` step in the build workflow
+1. Uncomment the `Approve release-bundle` step in the build workflow.
-2. Add the created release bundle to Xray indexing.
-This will allow Xray to automatically create the SBOM
+2. Enable Xray indexing for the release bundle created by the build workflow.

 ***
 ## 6. Re-Run the promotion workflow {#run-promotion-workflow}